“Rats as Big as Cats!” and Other Stories from the Wonderfully Philosophic Oscar S. Cohen

-Oscar worked at Ford Instruments until the war ended and then got a job working at Schlater’s Bar near where Rockefeller Plaza now stands.
-Oscar did everything there, from watching the floor to bartending to being a manager of sorts.
+Oscar worked at Ford Instruments until the war ended and then got a job working at Schlater’s Bar near the spot where Rockefeller Plaza now stands.
+Oscar says that he did everything there—from watching the floor to bartending to being a manager of sorts.
 In the role of manager, he had all the best musicians come in and play, including Dizzie Gillespie, his personal favorite.

 The last straw occurred when the neighboring fish shop was torn down and a colony of huge rats was unearthed.
 Oscar found himself “eye to eye with rats as big as cats every time I took out the garbage!
 I couldn’t take it anymore,” he says, and so he and Oliver sold the shop.
 Besides the rat incidents, he was all the while becoming more and more disgusted with the whole cut-throat nature of the business, anyway.
 He couldn’t stand cheating customers in order to make a profit, especially since he saw so much of that happening all around him.

-His brother, Oliver, however, did get married, and just around the time Oscar was retiring, decided to move his family to Chicago.
+His brother, Oliver, however, did get married, and just around the time Oscar was retiring, Oliver decided to move his family to Chicago.
 Oliver and his wife, Judy, urged Oscar to come, too, but Oscar wanted to remain in New York and stayed there alone for another seventeen years.
-At that point, in 1989, Oscar fell and broke a hip and was finally convinced by Oliver to move to Chicago so that he would be near family.
+When Oscar fell and broke a hip, however, in 1989, he was finally convinced by Oliver to move to Chicago so that he would be near family.
 Oliver helped him to find an apartment in Rogers Park in a building for Jewish senior citizens.
 Oscar enjoyed his new apartment and his new city, though over the next seven years, his health continued to deteriorate.

-In that time, he had two more hip surgeries, cataract surgery, two operations on his intestines, a colostomy, prostrate surgery and is now on dialysis.
+In that time, he had two more hip surgeries, cataract surgery, two operations on his intestines, a colostomy, prostrate surgery and eventually had to start dialysis.
 His doctor calls him “a medical miracle” to still be alive.
 He was recently hospitalized for various reasons for about six months, after which time his doctor recommended nursing home placement.
 Knowing that he could no longer care for himself, Oscar agreed.
-Before he was discharged, then, Oliver and his daughter, Pam, helped to find a place for him in the current facility, where he is making a smooth adjustment.
+Before he was discharged, Oliver and his daughter, Pam, helped to find a place for him in a Bohemian Home on the northwest side, where he is making a smooth adjustment.